▶️ LISTEN TO THIS ARTICLE

 Four patterns consistently improve production RAG beyond the naive pipeline.

 HyDE (Hypothetical Document Embeddings) generates a hypothetical "ideal" answer, embeds it, then searches for similar real documents.
-This improves retrieval precision by up to 42 percentage points and recall by up to 45 points on certain datasets, comparable to fine-tuned retrievers without any relevance labels.
-The trade-off: 25-60% latency increase from the additional LLM call.
+It has reported large precision and recall gains on some datasets, comparable to fine-tuned retrievers without any relevance labels.
+The trade-off is extra latency from the additional LLM call.

 Self-RAG adds self-critique.
 The model generates an initial answer, evaluates it using "reflection tokens," and if the answer is insufficient, triggers a new retrieval cycle.
-ICLR 2024 results showed it outperforming retrieval-augmented ChatGPT on four tasks.
-Self-reflective RAG lowered hallucination rates to 5.8% in clinical decision support.
+ICLR 2024 results showed gains in the studied tasks, and clinical decision support work reported lower hallucination rates in its setting.

 Corrective RAG (CRAG) evaluates document relevance before generation.
 If the relevance score falls below a threshold, it triggers a fallback (web search or alternative knowledge source).
 This catches the failure mode where retrieved documents are topically related but don't actually answer the question.

 Graph RAG integrates knowledge graphs with vector retrieval.
-Microsoft's GraphRAG showed substantial improvements over conventional RAG on global sensemaking questions across 1M+ token datasets.
-It's the right choice for multi-hop reasoning, entity-relationship queries, and questions that require understanding connections across a corpus.
+Microsoft's GraphRAG showed substantial improvements over conventional RAG on global sensemaking questions in large-corpus settings.
+It's worth testing for multi-hop reasoning, entity-relationship queries, and questions that require understanding connections across a corpus.
 The knowledge graph integration analysis covers when the added complexity is justified.

 Evaluation: Measuring What Matters

-60% of new RAG deployments now include systematic evaluation from day one, up from under 30% in early 2025.
-The RAGAS framework provides the standard metrics.
+More RAG deployments now include systematic evaluation from day one, but adoption rates vary by survey.
+The RAGAS framework provides a common metric set.

 Faithfulness: is the answer grounded in the retrieved context?
 This catches hallucination.
 Context precision: was the retrieved context relevant?
 This measures retrieval quality.
 Context recall: was all relevant context retrieved?
 This catches missed information.
 Answer relevancy: does the answer address the user's query?